relab/gorums/doc/userguide.md

 `Read` method must in this example therefore take an empty "dummy" `ReadRequest` as input.

+**Note:** having both a request and a response type is a requirement of the Protobuf IDL.
+Gorums offers one-way message types through the `unicast` and `multicast` call types.
+For these calltypes, the response message type will be unused by Gorums.

 We should next compile our service definition into Go code which includes:

 1. Go code to access and manage the defined protobuf messages.